 Make sure you answer at least 85% of the questions correctly.
 If you get this percentage on your first attempt, then you are well prepared for the exam.

 You can study for the PMP® certification exam by reading and understanding the PMBOK® Guide.
-Decide your mode of study according to your learning style.
+Decide which learning mode will suit you best.
 How best do you learn?
 Is it through reading a book, listening to a podcast, watching a video?
 Understand your learning style and plan your study around it.

 Studying for a certification exam requires partnership.
 Study in groups and learn from the contribution of others.
 You need to familiarize yourself with the lexicon of project management as used in the PMBOK® Guide.